 Greek wine and ouzo

-Apart from liqueurs, other typical local beverages are Greek wine and ouzo.
+Apart from liqueurs, other typical local beverages are wine and ouzo.
 In fact, Greece has a large and high-quality wine production, therefore wine bottles are among the most popular things to buy in Greece.
 Regions famous for their wine production is Nemea in Peloponnese, Santorini, Rhodes, Crete and many others.
 Ouzo is also a famous Greek beverage that usually accompanies small dips and seafood in taverns.

 Every single place in Greece produces its own local products.
-The typical Greek products are honey, wine and olive oil that are found in every destination.
+The typical products are honey, wine and olive oil that are found in every destination.
 However, each place has its own special products.
 For example, Chios produces mastic from the mastic trees on the southern side of the island.
 Corfu is the only place in Greece to produce ginger beer and kumquat, that is made into spoon sweet or liqueur.

 Santorini produces amazing wine, that gets special taste due to the volcanic soil, capper and fava beans.
 Thassos and Halkidiki make excellent honey, while Kozani produces high-quality red saffron.
 Also, many islands produce special kinds of cheese, such as kefalotyri from Naxos, kopanisti from Mykonos, kalathaki from Lemnos and xinotyri from Ios.

 Many Greek islands have a long tradition in pottery art and ceramics.
-The islands of Sifnos and Skyros, for example, had a rich tradition with pottery workshops in the past due to the clay elements of their soil.
+The islands of Sifnos and Skyros, for example, had a rich tradition of pottery workshops in the past due to the clay elements of their soil.
 Although today these workshops are less in number, there are still some ceramists working and producing handmade decorative items, plates, kitchenware and more.
-These items can have both utility and decorative purpose.
+These items can have both utility and decorative purposes.

 Carpets and handmade textile